Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Limits of end invariants and ends of models

 (b) Next we consider the second case when $g'(c)$ is homotopic to a core curve of an open annulus boundary component $T$ which touches a geometrically finite end $e$ of $\mathbf M$.
-The end $e$ corresponds to $\Sigma \times \{1\}$ for some essential subsurface $\Sigma$ of $S$ and has some conformal structure $n_\Sigma$.
-By the definition of conformal structures on the geometrically finite bricks of $\mathbf M$, there is a subsurface $\Sigma_i$ in $S$ such that $(\Sigma_i,n_i)$ converges to $(\Sigma, n_\Sigma)$ geometrically.
-Since $T$ is assumed to be algebraic, a frontier component $c$ of $\Sigma$ is pulled back to a frontier component $c_i$ of $\Sigma_i$ such that $\Phi^{\mathbf M}_i(c)$ is homotopic to $c_i$.
+Then we shall prove the following claim, which will also be used later. \begin{claim} Let $\Sigma$ be an incompressible subsurface of $S$ such that $\Sigma \times \{1\}$ corresponds to a geometrically finite end of $\mathbf M$ with conformal structure $n_\Sigma$.
+Let $a$ be a simple closed curve on $S$ such that $g'(a)$ is homotopic to a curve $a'$ on $\Sigma \times \{1\}$.
+Then the hyperbolic length $\length_{n_i}(a)$ converges to that of $a'$ with respect to $n_\Sigma$.
+In particular, if $a'$ is peripheral, then $\length_{n_i}(a)$ goes to $0$. \end{claim} \begin{proof} By the definition of conformal structures on the geometrically finite bricks of $\mathbf M$ in \S \ref{label}, there is a subsurface $\Sigma_i$ in $S$ such that $(\Sigma_i,n_i)$ converges to $(\Sigma, n_\Sigma)$ geometrically.
+Since $g'$ is an algebraic locus, for a simple closed curve $a'$ of $\Sigma$ homotopic to $g'(a)$ is pulled back to a curve on $\Sigma_i$ homotopic to $\Phi^{\mathbf M}_i(a)$.
+This implies the hyperbolic length of $a$ with respect to $n_i$ converges to that with respect to $n_\Sigma$. \end{proof}

 This implies that the length of $c$ with respect to $n_i$ goes to $0$, and the pants decomposition $c_{n_i}$ must contain $c$.
 Therefore $c$ is contained in the Hausdorff limit of $\{c_{n_i}\}$ also in this case.

-(c) Now, we consider the third case when $g'(c)$ is homotopic to a core curve of an open annulus boundary component $T$ whose ends touch only simply degenerate or wild ends.
-Suppose, seeking a contradiction, that there is a minimal component $d$ of $\nu^+$ intersecting $c$ transversely.
-By the argument of the case (a) above, we see that $d$ cannot intersect an upper algebraic parabolic curve on $S$ whose image by $g'$ is homotopic into a torus boundary component.